UCC Postgraduate courses

 Why Choose This Course

-We offer a unique opportunity for graduates from non-computing disciplines.
-This course provides you with an opportunity to quickly acquire a set of core skills, both commercial and technical, that will enable you to start your own electronic/mobile business, or seek a position in an established company.
+We offer a unique opportunity for graduates from non-computing disciplines to seek employment in the technology sector.
+This course provides you with an opportunity to quickly acquire a set of core design, commercial and technical skills, that will enable you to start your own digital business or seek a position in an established company.

 College of Business and Law Available Scholarships